Eomm/blog-posts/bonus/graphql-loader/README.md

 Mercurius offers you two ways to use DataLoader:

-- [**Loader**](https://github.com/mercurius-js/mercurius/blob/HEAD/docs/loaders.md): it is a built-in DataLoader-Like solution that is quick to setup and use.
+- [**Loader**](https://github.com/mercurius-js/mercurius/blob/HEAD/docs/loaders.md): it is a built-in DataLoader-Like solution that is quick to set up and use.
 - [**DataLoader**](https://github.com/graphql/dataloader): it is the standard solution to N+1 problem.

 In this article, we are going to see both solutions and compare them.